base0010/restapidocs/docs/index.rst

 **Hardware Requirements:**

-- **Node Hardware:** The job of the node hardware is to monitor the on-chain Subscriber Registry and a small CN this can run on minimal hardware like Raspberry Pi.
+- **Node Hardware:**
+   The job of the node hardware is to monitor the on-chain Subscriber Registry and a small CN
+    this can run on minimal hardware like Raspberry Pi.

-- **Radio Hardware:** The radio hardware will provide connectivity to subscribers;
+- **Radio Hardware:**
+   The radio hardware will provide connectivity to subscribers;
-    we support COTS or FLOSS options;  band and region agnostic.
+    we support COTS or FLOSS options both band and region agnostic.

 =======================================
 List of Tested Radio Host Hardware (eNodeB)